Home

 Bamboos are economically important plants with innumerable uses and many environmental benefits.
 Improving the availability of information on bamboos is an important step towards the development of sustainable utilization and conservation for this valuable renewable environmentally friendly resource, not only in its natural habitats, but also wherever it is cultivated throughout the world.

-This site was launched in August 2006, primarily as a means to bring together a growing variety of dispersed online tools and information relating to bamboo identification and naming.
-It also provided an opportunity to disseminate personal publications produced over a 25 year career as a bamboo specialist, working in Asia and in western botanical gardens.
+This site was launched in 2006, primarily as a means to bring together a growing variety of dispersed online tools and information relating to bamboo identification and naming.
+It also provided an opportunity to disseminate personal publications produced over a 40 year career as a bamboo specialist, working in Asia and in western botanical gardens.
 Most of these are accessible here as PDF documents or online links.
-This anniversary also coincided with the publication of the English-language Flora of China bamboo account, a project in which approximately one third of the world’s bamboos are described in detail and arranged in a more natural system of genera, backed up by results of research into their molecular phylogeny.
+The .co.uk domain was chosen not because this is a company or profit-making enterprise, but simply because it was cheapest.

-The emphasis of this site is on woody bamboos of Asian origin, especially those from temperate areas, and their cultivation in Europe & the USA.
-The initial intention was to write a book, but a website seemed a much more flexible, useful and powerful alternative, which could adapt and develop, and link directly to other developing online information.
-Moreover, it was hoped that it would make the collection of publications infinitely more accessible, and this has been borne out by a very extensive list of visitors.
-The site currently receives more than 50,000 visits per year, and supplies up to 500 page impressions per day, with visitors not only from the UK & US as expected, but also from domains in 96 other countries so far, spread from Chile to Iceland, Finland to Malta, Morocco to South Africa, Syria to Japan, and Malaysia to French Polynesia.
+The emphasis of this site was initially on temperate woody bamboos of Asian origin cultivated in the west, especially those that grow well in the UK, avoiding those that are too large and invasive.
+Bamboos of Bhutan was later added as a means of updating the book written in 1994.
+The initial intention was to write a book on cultivated bamboos, but a website seemed a much more flexible, useful and powerful alternative, which could adapt and develop, and link directly to other developing online information.
+Moreover, it was hoped that it would make information infinitely more accessible, and this has been borne out by a very extensive list of visitors.
+Amazingly the site receives more than 100,000 visits per year, and supplies up to 800 page impressions per day, with visitors not only from the UK & US as expected, but also from domains in 96 other countries so far, spread from Chile to Iceland, Finland to Malta, Morocco to South Africa, Syria to Japan, and Malaysia to French Polynesia.

-The site includes samples of pages from a section Cultivated Bamboos.
-It is intended to expand this section for all genera in cultivation with selected species.
+The site includes a growing section Cultivated Bamboos.
+It is intended to slowly expand this section to all genera in western cultivation, with the most widely cultivated species.
 Draft text has been produced for 100 species and nearly 1000 photos have been taken, but funding has not yet been found to take it further as originally planned.
+Undertaking taxonomic research to get more reliable names before including them slows the process down.

 Most information on this site is freely available for reasonable non-commercial, non-advertising use, especially for education and training, as long as the source is cited, but intellectual property rights are protected, and all content is copyright of Chris Stapleton and/or hiring or funding agencies unless otherwise indicated.
 Any published material is also copyright of the publishers concerned, and material on external linked websites may well be subject to further restrictions on use.